-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH.
+However, if the school believes that notifying parents could increase the risk to the pupil or exacerbate the problem, advice will first be sought from children's MASH e.g. familial sexual abuse.

-Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+Where there are concerns about forced marriage or honour based abuse parents should not be informed a referral is being made as to do so may place the pupil at a significantly increased risk.
+In some circumstances it would be appropriate to contact the police.

-Making a referral
+14.1 Making a referral

-- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MASH or other support is appropriate in accordance with Devon Children and Families Partnership Threshold Tool - If a referral is needed then the DSL should make this rapidly and systems in place to enable this to happen.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - If a child is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
-Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible.
+- Concerns about a pupil or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MASH or other support is appropriate in accordance with Devon Children and Families Partnership Threshold Tool9. - If a referral is needed, then the DSL should make this rapidly and systems in place to enable this to happen.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the pupil.